-In my most recent piece for iMore, I wrote about the ways you can get new workflows for your collection without having to build them for yourself.
+In my most recent piece for iMore, I wrote about the ways you can get new Siri Shortcuts for your collection without having to build them for yourself.

-But my favorite part was the overall angle – you can just use other people’s workflows and never actually build one yourself.
-The app is a fantastic visual programming tool, but if you don’t give a shit about that and just want to save time instead of learning how it works, you totally can.
+But my favorite part was the overall angle – you can just use other people’s shortcuts and never actually build one yourself.
+Shortcuts is a fantastic visual programming tool, but if you don’t give a shit about that and just want to save time instead of learning how it works, you totally can.

-Just find and add workflows, run them from the app, widget, action extension, or Apple Watch, and you’ll almost never have to go into the Workflow Composer to move things around1.
+Just find and add workflows, run them from the app, widget, action extension, or Apple Watch, and you’ll almost never have to go into the Shortcut Composer to move things around1.

 I’m working on a “Shortcuts” page for my site coming soon where I’ll keep my own curated collection of workflows I use, some I’ve built for other people, and links to my own writing plus writers in the Workflow community.